-&lt;sup>2https://github.com/DetegoDS/tag\localization
+2https://github.com/DetegoDS/tag_localization

 Fig. 2: Methodology.
 The figures depict the different steps of our methodology.
 First, we generate a ground truth dataset for each layout, which we infer from empirical distances between our RFID tags (Figure 2a).
 Then, we apply MDS on the temporal distances between our RFID tags (Figure 2b), which yields results invariant to scale, translation and rotation.
-After applying Procrustes analysis (i.e., scaling, rotating, flipping and translating) on the estimated coordinates (Figure 2c) we calculate Mean Absolute Error between RFID tag coordinates.
+After applying Procrustes analysis (i.e., scaling, rotating, flipping and translating) on the estimated coordinates (Figure 2c) we calculate Mean Absolute Error between RFID tag coordinates for the controlled lab experiments.
 Additionally, we calculate correlation between the estimated temporal and empirical distances of our RFID tags.

-to minimize noise in our data (i.e., stray reads).
-Note that our approach is subject to multipath propagation [29] and results might suffer from noisy RSSI values.
+we first partition the RSSI sequences for each RFID tag by time-differences larger than a threshold Δ between read events (i.e., segment separation threshold in milliseconds).
+Hence, we obtain several segments per RFID tag, for which we determine the timestamp of the RSSI peak values (i.e., center of maxima), which we then use for calculating pairwise minimum differences, instead of using every single read event.
+Furthermore, we remove segments with fewer than 5 read events to minimize noise in our data (i.e., stray read filtering).
+Note that our approach is subject to multipath propagation [30] and results might suffer from noisy RSSI values.
 At this point, we leave further investigations into noise minimization open for future work.

-C. Evaluation
+C. Postprocessing